Add drivers to Windows Server 2012 ISO Image

 Dismount-WindowsImage

-We have now added the drivers to the Install image, you should also added the drivers to your boot image.
+We have now added the drivers to the Install image, you should also add the drivers to your boot image.
 To do this just do the same steps to the .\ISO\sources\boot.wim.

-After that you can create a ISO file
+After that, you can create an ISO file

 oscdimg -n -m -bc:\temp\ISO\boot\etfsboot.com C:\temp\ISO C:\temp\mynew.iso